plbpietrz/art-of-multiprocessor-programming/README.md

-ArtOfMultithreadedProgramming
+Art of Multithreaded Programming
 =============================

-Java version of my '*Art of Multithreaded Programming*' exercises.
+Excersises and code related to '*The Art of Multiprocessor Programming*' by _Maurice Herlihy_ and _Nir Shavit_.